-The paper “Investment, Autonomous Demand and Long Run Capacity Utilization: An Empirical Test for the Euro Area” - coauthored with Maria Cristina Barbieri Góes has just been published in the Economia Politica .
+The paper “Distribution, capital intensity and public debt-to-GDP ratio: an input output—stock flow consistent model” - coauthored with Lorenzo di Domenico e Maria Cristina Barbieri Goes has just been published in the Economia Politica .

 You can find it here

 Here is the abstract: